xylar/old_compass2/docs/ocean_testcases/isomip_plus.rst

    # the same directory, or different directory.
 Additionally, if they are empty
    # some test cases might download data into them, which will then be reused if
    # the test case is run again later.
-   mpas_model = /usr/projects/climate/username/mpas/model/ocean/develop
+   mpas_model = MPAS-Model/ocean/develop
    mesh_database = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/mesh_database
    initial_condition_database = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/initial_condition_database
    bathymetry_database = /usr/projects/regionalclimate/COMMON_MPAS/ocean/grids/bathymetry_database

 You can supply paths for the ``mesh_database``, ``initial_condition_database`` and ``bathymetry_database`` that are initially empty.
-COMPASS will download this data as needed.
+COMPASS will download this data as needed as long as it has access to the internet as test cases are being set up.
 If you are on an E3SM supported machine or LANL's Institutional Computing, you should use the shared locations to avoid unnecessary downloads.

 List the available ISOMIP+ test cases: